Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; &emsp; Flat: Less thick, but same width and height  \
 &emsp; &emsp; Slim: Less thick and wide, but same height  \
 &emsp; &emsp; Grip (G) variants of both: Also halves the thickness of whatever hilt you equipped  \
-&emsp; &emsp; &emsp; Unpatched for most other grips so caveat emptor
+&emsp; Grip (G) variants are unpatched for most other grips so caveat emptor (main for MT Ogryn grips)

+> [!TIP]
+>
+> For the Arbitrator's Shield and Maul, recommended to be used with the Invisible Connector

 ### Connectors
 - **Invisible Connector**: Thunder Hammers, Crusher  \